ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ## Player control

 In osu!, the user is supposed to click circles, guide sliders and spin spinners by using their cursor or touch screen.
-By default the keys to control the cursors actions are:
+By default the keys to control the cursor's actions are:

 - The `left mouse button` and `right mouse button` or `Z` and `X` to click using cursor.
 - The `C` button to draw with smoke.